zeniagist/myFlix-Client/README.md

 ## Features

 - Allows users to see a list of all movies in the database
+- Allows users to see a fliter list of all movies in the database by title
 - Allows users to get detailed information about a single movie by movie title
 - Allows users to get detailed information about a genre by genre name
 - Allows users to get detailed information about a director by name